About Me:

 Hello!

 My name’s Meyer.
-I am a non-traditional physics major in my final year at University of Maryland (UMD).
-I’m interested in opportunities in remote sensing geophysics and GIS.
+I am a recently graduated physics major with a B.SC from University of Maryland (UMD).
+I’m interested in opportunities in R&D, manufacturing, and remote sensing geophysics.

-Since summer 2021, I’ve been an undergraduate researcher in applied physics / geophysics with Lathrop Labs.
+Since summer 2021, I’ve been a research assistant in applied physics / geophysics with Lathrop Labs.
 I conduct independent research and collaborate with my fellow lab members.

-My research role is primarily funded by the NSF grant - “Aerial Vehicle using AI for Landmine Detection” (AVAILD).
-I designed and fabricated the landing gear for our altaX drone (wingspan over 7ft!), as well as the payload integration for our sensor suite (magnetic gradiometer, Lidar, thermal imager).
+My research is funded by the NSF grant - “Aerial Vehicle using AI for Landmine Detection” (AVAILD) and UMD's Grand Challenges Grant.
+I designed and fabricated the landing gear for our altaX drone (TOW of 25 kg), as well as the payload integration for our sensor suite (magnetic gradiometer, lidar, thermal imager).
 This required extensive knowledge of Fusion360/autoCAD, machining, 3D-printing, and CFRP FDM.

-Now that we are up and flying (I’m our team’s part-107 Pilot), I am working on data acquisition and analysis in the near-surface.
+On the data side, I am working on data acquisition and analysis of anomalies in the near-surface.
 This includes detection and categorization of land mines through AVAILD and utility mapping through my independent research.
-Methodologies include magnetic gradiometry and several data inversion methods to determine burial depth.
+Methodologies include magnetic gradiometry and trans-dimensional inverse modeling.

-Apart from studying applied physics, I’m the U.S. coordinator for a Ugandan non-profit.
+Apart from working in applied physics, I’m the U.S. coordinator for a Ugandan non-profit.
 We build schoolhouses in Bulambuli and aim to provide a brighter future for young Ugandans by connecting them with educational sponsors.

 When I’m not in the lab, you’ll typically find me out in the mountains rock climbing or exploring our wonderful world!